robhrt7/MCSS/en/index.md

 /* /Toolbar */
 {% endhighlight %}

 **Example displays second layer module .toolbar, which uses first layer standard .umenu.
-To modify standard for projet needs, CSS cascade is used:.**
+To modify standard for projet needs, CSS cascade is used:**

-This is right:
+**This is right:**

 {% highlight css %}
 .project-module .other-project-module { }
 {% endhighlight %}

-**This is wrong::**
+This is wrong:

 {% highlight css %}
 .standard-module .project-module { }
 {% endhighlight %}

-### Benefits
+### Advantages
-Module isolation provides easy access to their styles, without fear of affecting other portal parts.
-When working in team, each member can develop one module, not conflicting with other developers.
+Module isolation provides easy access to their styles, without risk of affecting other portal parts.
+When working in team, each team member can develop single layer separately, not getting in to conflict with other developers.

-Styles of each module may be applied only on the pages, where needed.
+Styles of each module may be applied only to those pages, where they are needed.

-When portal turns off some functionality, it is easy to get rid of unnecessary styles - we need just to throw out one file or CSS block with corresponding styles.
+When functionality is disappearing from the portal, it is easy to get rid of unnecessary styles - all that is required is to throw out one file or CSS block with corresponding styles.

+<a id="3"></a>
 ## 3 layer — cosmetic

 Third layer consists of simple, slightly affecting styles: